 Roshni Pendse – Associate Vice-President Academic Affairs, Alma Mater Society

 Sharon Shamuyarira – UBC MasterCard Foundation Scholar (Undergraduate)

 We encourage you to join the discussion and help shape UBC’s global engagement for the next century.
 Information on upcoming events can be found below.
 Please be assured that there will be additional opportunities to share your voice on the International Strategy if you are unable to participate in these events.

-Two workshops will be held at the UBC Vancouver campus.
 The purpose of the workshops is for the UBC community to provide input into the developing framework, and feedback on the actions developed with the Working Group.